State Wildlife Action Plan (SWAP)

 The draft 2025 State Wildlife Action Plan (SWAP) is due to the U.S. Fish & Wildlife Service by September 30, 2025.
 CPW is working closely with the Colorado Natural Heritage Program (CNHP) on the development of the SWAP.

-Public feedback on the draft Species of Greatest Conservation Need (SGCN) is being accepted through November 12, 2024.
+Public feedback on the draft Species of Greatest Conservation Need (SGCN) was accepted October 14, 2024 to November 12, 2024.
+CPW staff is working to incorporate public feedback as they finalize the list.
 Additional opportunities for input will be available on this page in the future.

 What is the State Wildlife Action Plan?